tinacms/tina.io/content/docs/tina-cloud/client.md

 ---
-title: Tina Cloud Client
+title: TinaCMS
 ---

 The _Tina Cloud Client_ can be used to interact with the GraphQL layer, and allow you to create the forms that your content team can interact with.

 For a real-world example of how this is being used checkout the [Tina Cloud Starter](https://github.com/tinacms/tina-cloud-starter).